Christiano94/CO2-predict/README.md

 The predictive model's precision is improved with the selected machine learning approach.

 # Solution Strategy
 FACPFP was meticulously prepared and characterized using various techniques, including TGA, SEM with EDX, FTIR, and XPS.
 CO2 sorption was assessed using functional density theory (DFT).
-Additionally, a predictive model based on multiple linear regression with cross-validation was developed to improve CO2 adsorption prediction accuracy.
+Additionally, a predictive model based on multiple linear regression with cross-validation was developed to improve CO2 adsorption prediction precision.

 # Key Insights
 - For this research, BET surface area, total pore volume, and micropore volume explain about 61% of CO2 Capture.